WebOfTrustInfo/rwot5-boston/draft-documents/dcs-theorem/The-DCS-Theorem.md

       \node[anchor = north, color = blue] at (rel axis cs:0.7,0.8) {$C(S_1)$};
     \end{axis}
     \end{tikzpicture}
     \caption{Highlighted regions show ..
-TBD.}
+TBD.
+Show movement of same system at time $t=0$ to $t=1$.
+Fix vertical lines.
+Make clear what $C(S)$ represents.}
 \label{fig:CPS}
 \end{figure}
+-->

 \begin{proof}
 For our proof we are only interested in what happens to decentralized consensus systems at scale.
-By (Lemma~\ref{LemCP}) and our definition of $C(S)$, it directly follows that the coordination costs of decentralized consensus systems decrease at scale.
-Figure~\ref{fig:CPS} visualizes this point.
+By (Lemma~\ref{LemCP}) and our definition of $C(S)$, it directly follows that the coordination costs of decentralized consensus systems decrease at scale because there are fewer consensus participants, which makes it easier for consensus participants to identify each other.
-\end{proof}
+\end{proof}<!-- Figure~\ref{fig:CPS} visualizes this point.-->

 \begin{lemma}
 \label{LemCensor}